kottans/frontend/README.md

 The course includes links to different learning materials - video courses, tutorials, articles etc. We suggest the following approach to those materials:

-1. __Reading:__ for each article you are required to read please post the answers to the following questions in your respective repo.
+1. __Reading:__ for each article, you are required to read please post the answers to the following questions in your respective repo.
    Don't worry, your answers will not be graded.
 It's just a way to reflect on what you have learned.